-Celebrating Spring with a delicious fiddlehead and herb quiche, flavoured with Emmental cheese and topped with fresh herbs.
+Celebrating Spring with a delicious fiddlehead quiche, flavoured with Emmental cheese and topped with fresh herbs.

 Nothing says Spring nearly as much as fiddleheads, the furled fronds of young Ostrich ferns.
 Fiddleheads are available for just a very short time every Spring, so when you see them, be sure to pick them up!
 Look for them right now at your local Loblaws store, but hurry, as they are available for a short time only.